gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 Because we are constituted, almost entirely, by concern for what is not up to us.

-We want good health — not up to us.
+We want good health: not up to us.
-We want to be loved — not up to us.
+We want to be loved: not up to us.
-We want to succeed — not up to us.
+We want to succeed: not up to us.
-We want to be respected — not up to us.
+We want to be respected: not up to us.
-We want our children to be safe — not up to us.
+We want our children to be safe: not up to us.

-Every one of these wants is a vulnerability — a place where reality can hurt us, a hostage we have given to fortune.
+Every one of these wants is a vulnerability, a place where reality can hurt us, a hostage we have given to fortune.